-- 1. The Permittee shall submit quarterly reports, in a Division-approved electronic format, which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
-Monitoring results from the leak detection sumps or piezometers identified in Part I.D.2, reported on Nevada Division of Environmental Protection (NDEP) Form 0590 or equivalent; - b.
-Analytical results of the solution collected from monitoring locations identified in Part I.D.3 and I.D.5, reported on NDEP Form 0190 or equivalent; - c.
-Water and collar elevations for site monitoring wells identified in Part I.D.5; - d.
-Analytical results of the MWMP-Profile I and uranium, and NMSP testing for the materials identified in Part I.D.4, reported on NDEP Form 0190 and NDEP Form 0620 as appropriate, or equivalent; - e.
-Volume of PCS material shipped offsite identified in Part I.D.6; - f.
+- 1. The Permittee shall submit quarterly reports which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
+Monitoring results from the leak detection sumps or piezometers identified in Part I.D.4, reported on Nevada Division of Environmental Protection (NDEP) Form 0590 or equivalent;

+- b.
+A table of analytical results and calculated Surface Water Reference Value Standards for the monitoring locations identified in Part I.D.2, reported on NDEP Form 0190 or equivalent; - c.
+Analytical results of the solution collected from monitoring locations identified in Parts I.D.3, and I.D.5 reported on NDEP Form 0190 or equivalent; - d.
+Water and collar elevations for site monitoring wells identified in Part I.D.3; - e.
+Analytical results of the MWMP -Profile I and Uranium, and NMSP testing for the materials identified in Part I.D.6, reported on NDEP Form 0190 or equivalent; - f.
 A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent; - g.
-For any kinetic test initiated, continued, or terminated with Division approval during the quarter, provide a brief report of the test status and an evaluation of the results to date, which shall include all analytical data generated from the date testing was initiated through the reporting quarter; and - h.
-A summary of all monitoring locations which had uranium greater than or equal to 0.03 mg/L with the planned next step of sampling per Footnote (4);
+For any kinetic test initiated, continued, or terminated with Division approval during the quarter, provide a brief report of the test status and an evaluation of the results to date, which shall include all analytical data generated from the date testing was initiated through the reporting quarter; - h.
+A summary of all monitoring locations which had uranium greater than or equal to 0.03 mg/L with the planned next step of sampling per Footnote (4); - i.
+Analytical results, copies of hazardous waste determinations, and monitoring results, identified in Parts I.D.8 through I.D.10, pertaining to the approved PCS Management Plan; and - j.
+An updated list of all PCS sources managed under the approved PCS Management Plan, with any new or changed sources highlighted, reported on NDEP Form PCS-01 or equivalent; current screening levels for each onsite disposal location; and a detailed explanation of any revisions to screening levels.